harunneroglu/llms-political-bias-analysis-data/README.md

 - Daria Gordon

 Licensing and Usage:
-Users must provide appropriate credit, may not use the material for commercial purposes, and cannot distribute modified versions of the data.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+Users must provide appropriate credit, and are allowed to use, modify, and distribute the material, including for commercial purposes, as long as the original license terms are respected.

 Contact:
 For any inquiries or collaborations, please reach out via the corresponding author's email.